 Children start by learning the routines of the school and self-help skills.
 At a young age, children are in shared space with others.
 Through the facilitation of play, they learn how to appropriately interact with their peers in small and large groups.
 As they grow, they become more self-reliant and self-confident.
 As children interact, they establish the ability to play cooperatively and form friendships while developing their individual identity.
 For many of our students, this is the first time in a group setting away from their parents or caregivers and it is our responsibility to educate them to self-regulate and enter into cooperative play with their peers.

 Our program also places an emphasis on the development of Jewish morals and values.
 We focus on how to integrate these values into our daily routines and teach them to our children on a realistic and relatable level.
 Each age unit focuses on the traditions and symbols that the holidays represent, taught in an age appropriate manner.
+Engrained in our Jewish curriculum is a kindness and mitzvot program led by our Judaics Specialist.
 Our goal is to build a moral compass and spirituality that will make the children stewards of the earth and kindhearted individuals.
 This will create the framework for a lifelong love of Jewish learning that will strengthen our synagogue community and sustain our people.

 Teachers at the Beth El Early Learning Center have a tremendous amount of knowledge and expertise in the early childhood field.
 We strive to strike a balance between a structured curriculum, and creativity amongst the classroom teachers to engage in units of study that interest the children as well as the teacher.